Israelis Have A Love-Hate Relationship With Jerusalem

 Eilon lived through waves of Palestinian suicide bombings in the 2000s.
 Some of her son's friends were killed.
 Today, about 38 percent of Jerusalem's population is Palestinian.

-She witnessed the growth of the city's haredi or ultra-Orthodox Jewish residents, who largely reject secular culture and live in cloistered communities centered around Torah study.
-Now 34 percent of Jerusalem's residents are ultra-Orthodox, which is the highest percentage in a major Israeli city.
+She witnessed the growth of the city's haredi, or ultra-Orthodox Jewish residents, who largely reject secular culture and live in cloistered communities centered on Torah study.
+Now, 34 percent of Jerusalem's residents are ultra-Orthodox, which is the highest percentage in a major Israeli city.
 The national average of ultra-Orthodox Jews is 9 percent, according to the Jerusalem Institute for Policy Research, an Israeli nonpartisan think tank.

 Middle East